Problem? Solution? Chime right in!

 - Saint Paul, Minnesota

-Rather, you need to mechanically buff/polish it with a buffing machine or at least an electric drill and buffing pad and abrasive polish.
-If the metal still has a coating on it, this poses some danger of buffing it away, but there may be no alternative.
+Rather, you probably need to mechanically buff/polish it with a buffing machine or at least an electric drill and buffing pad and a metal polish.
+If the metal has a plating/coating on it, this poses some danger of buffing it away, but there may be no alternative.

-To preserve the metallic look you can clear coat it, or maybe even coat it with floor wax.
-To paint it, you need to start with a Self-Etching Primer to get adhesion.
+To preserve the metallic look you can clear coat it.
+To paint it, you'll need to start with a Self-Etching Primer [affil. link to info/product on Amazon] to get adhesion.
 Then you can use whatever paint you like for a topcoat.
 Good luck.

 March 17, 2010

-Q. hello I just came here trying to find anything on your tin icebox; where and when they were made and can I find some hardware for mine?
-Door and the icebox pull missingBruce miner
+Q. Hello I just came here trying to find anything on our tin icebox; where and when they were made and can I find some hardware for mine?
+Door and the icebox pull missing.Bruce miner